jainvivek07/Simple-Shell-in-Linux-using-C-Language/README.md

 # Simple-Assembler-Simulator
-Created a simple shell using C language which handles some of the terminal commands and gives the output accordingly
+Created a simple shell using C language which handles some of the terminal commands and gives the output accordingly.

 Name: Vivek Jain
 Roll no.: 2021218